How much money do you have to make to file taxes? What is the minimum income to file taxes?

 More Tax Filing Requirements

 Optional filing.
 Even if you are not required to file a tax return, you can choose to file one.
-You may want to file an optional tax return if you had any federal withholding or are entitled to tax credits, like the earned income tax credit, and want to get a refund.
+You may want to file an optional tax return if you had any federal withholding or are entitled to tax credits, like the earned income tax credit or the Health Insurance Premium Tax Credit and want to get a refund.

 Other filing requirements.
 In addition to the income requirements, there are other circumstances when you must file a tax return.
 One example is if you sold your home.
 For all the requirements, see Publication 17.